whitespy/django-node-assets/README.rst

     A base dir must be called **node_modules**.

-Specify path to the node package manager executable (optional)
+Override path to the node package manager executable (optional)

 .. code:: python